The most important thing to think about while driving is… driving.

 - Turn off your hand-held device when driving.

-- Use your phone’s auto-response features to let others know you are driving and will respond when it is safe.
+- Use your phone’s auto-response features or an app to let others know you are driving and will respond when it is safe.

 - If you leave your phone on and it rings while you’re driving, let the call go to voicemail.